jjy1031/jjy1031.github.io/docs/how-to.md

                         Number of worker processes
 ```

-Assuming your mother structures given in 'struc.xyz' are in `/home/pekora/example/mother_strucs`, sampling can be initiated from the command via:
+Assuming your mother structures are saved as 'struc.xyz' in `/home/pekora/example/mother_strucs`, you can initiate sampling with the following command:

 ```python
 python dandelion_sample -i /home/pekora/example/mother_strucs -o /home/pekora/example/outputs -n 30